Umalen89/Astrology-Message-Generator/README.md

 Funcion created to generate the random sentence.

 Finally we have produce a few console logs calling our function to show the message is random every time.

+Funcion added if calling the message generator multiple times it will generate a different zodiac sign than previously generated.